oracle/rwloadsim/docs/ERRORLIST.md

 ### RWL-304 error: "%s cannot be used inside procedure or function"
 You cannot use this command inside a procedure, function, or inside any compound statement such as if or loop.

+### RWL-305 warning: "timeout after %.3fs waiting for a session in '%s'"
+When waiting for a session in a session pool, no available entry was available within the timeout of set for the pool.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.